akladnig/dotfiles/README.md

 ## Introduction

 This repository serves as my way to help me remember how to setup and maintain my 2017 27" iMac and my two macBook Airs.
-It takes the effort out of installing everything manually - where possible apps are installed using [[Homebrew]].
+It takes the effort out of installing everything manually - where possible apps are installed using Homebrew.
 Almost everything needed to install my preferred setup of macOS is detailed in this readme.

-I use [[Chezmoi]] for my dotfile management and still need to configure Mackup for application preferences.
+I use Chezmoi for my dotfile management and still need to configure Mackup for application preferences.
 I still need to work out how to handle .macOS preferences.

 ## A Fresh macOS Setup